1. Product Summary of Potassium Fluoride

 Type of Potassium Fluoride: Potassium fluoride(spray dried).99.5% Min; Potassium fluoride(Granular),99.5% Min; Potassium fluoride,40% solution

-Package: 1)20 kg /aluminum foil bag or 75kg/drum (for spray dried KF) 2)25 kg /aluminum foil bag or 25 kg/drum (for Granular KF) 3)1000 L/drum or 20 MT/ISO Tank (for KF,40% solution) Xinxiang Yellow River Fine Chemical Industry Co., Ltd. is the largest manufacturer of Potassium Fluoride in the world.
+Package: 1)20 kg /aluminum foil bag or 75kg/drum (for spray dried KF) 2)25 kg /aluminum foil bag or 25 kg/drum (for Granular KF) 3)1000 L/drum or 20 MT/ISO Tank (for KF,40% solution) Henan Yellow River New Material Technology Co., Ltd. is the largest manufacturer of Potassium Fluoride in the world.
 We produce the full series of Potassium Fluoride including spray dried KF, granular KF and KF solution.

 2. Basic Information of Potassium Fluoride

-Potassium Fluoride, with its CAS registry number 7789-23-3, has other name of Fluorure de potassium.
-With its molecular formula of KF and molecular weight of 58.1, it has its EINECS number of 232-151-5.
-Being a kind of crystalline powder with melting point of 858℃, boiling point of 1505℃, KF is soluble in hydrofluoric acid and liquid ammonia while slightly soluble in alcohol and acetone.
+Potassium Fluoride (KF) is a chemical compound with the CAS registry number 7789-23-3.
+It is also known as Fluorure de potassium and has a molecular formula of KF with a molecular weight of 58.1.
+This compound has an EINECS number of 232-151-5 and is typically found in the form of a crystalline powder.
+It has a high melting point of 858°C and a boiling point of 1505°C. KF is soluble in hydrofluoric acid and liquid ammonia but only slightly soluble in alcohol and acetone.

 Potassium Fluoride has two hydrate compounds, KF•2H2O and KF•4H2O.
-With a good solubility in water, it absorbs moisture easily, so this chemical shall be stored in sealed container.
-When comes to its storage, it should be kept in a tightly closed container in a cool, dry, ventilated area, away from acids and alkalis.
-Besides, this chemical is incompatible with platinum plus bromine trifluoride, and it could react with strong acids to form hydrogen fluoride.
+It has good solubility in water and readily absorbs moisture, so it should be stored in a sealed container.
+Proper storage involves keeping it in a tightly closed container in a cool, dry, ventilated area, away from acids and alkalis.
+It is incompatible with platinum plus bromine trifluoride and can react with strong acids to form hydrogen fluoride.

-In addition, Potassium Fluoride is widely applied in various fields.
-KF is a commen raw material for inorganic fluorine industry and can widely be used in the production of agrochemical and pharmaceutical intermediates.
-KF is also used as metal surface treatment products in electronic industry.
-In fluorine deficiency area, KF is added to the table salt as a kind of food additive.
-Moreover, KF can be used in the production of flux products, and also used as preservative, catalyzer and water absorbing agent.
+KF finds extensive applications in various fields, including as a raw material in the inorganic fluorine industry, for the production of agrochemical and pharmaceutical intermediates, and in the electronic industry for metal surface treatment.
+In areas with a fluorine deficiency, it is added to table salt as a food additive.
+KF is also used in the production of flux products and serves as a preservative, catalyzer, and water-absorbing agent.

 1).
 Properties of Potassium Fluoride